 BIS take(s) no position concerning the evidence, validity and scope of this patent right.
 The holder of this patent right has assured the BIS that he is willing to negotiate licenses under reasonable and non-discriminatory terms and conditions with applicants throughout the world.
 In this respect, the statement of the holder of this patent right is registered with BIS.
 Information may be obtained from:

-ICAR - National Institute of Natural Fibre Engineering and Technology, Kolkata
+ICAR - National Institute of Natural Fibre Engineering and Technology, Kolkata.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights other than those identified above.
 BIS shall not be held responsible for identifying any or all such patent rights.